top of page

 What We've Co-Created So Far:

-• A Ward 3 Listening Tour to hear directly from neighbors and elevate community priorities
+• 8+ Ward 3 Listening Tour stops to hear community priorities

 What We’re Still Co-Creating: